GeekFunkLabs/fluidpatcher/patcher/file_formats.md

   - `fluidsetting` - a FluidSynth setting to change when a matching MIDI message is received.
   - `sequencer|arpeggiator|player|tempo|ladspafx` - these are used to control MIDI players and external LADSPA effects, described below

-  Any other additional parameter(s) in the rule will be sent to a callback function.
-An implementation can then use these actions to trigger its own events (e.g. changing patches, loading banks, etc.).
-See the [Patcher API description](README.md) for details.
+  If the rule has other parameters than these, a callback function will be called with the parameters of the rule and the matching MIDI message.
+An implementation can use these to trigger its own events.
+An example of this is the `patch` parameter, which the squishbox.py and headlesspi.py implementations will use to change patches.
+If the value of `patch` is a number, the patch number will be incremented by that amount.
+If the value is `select`, then the value sent by the MIDI message is used to select the patch.

 - `messages` - a list of MIDI messages to send.
 The format is `<type>:<channel>:<par1>:<par2>`, where the _type_ is `note`, `noteoff`, `cc`, `pbend`, `cpress`, `kpress`, `prog`, or `sysex`.
 One-parameter messages can omit `par2`.
 For `sysex` messages a _destination_ is given instead of a channel, and the SysEx bytes are sent to the closest-matching MIDI port name, or FluidSynth itself if the destination matches or is an empty string.
 The remaining tokens can be a _.syx_ file to read from, or a `:`-separated list of the SysEx message bytes, as decimal or hex.